Fertility in Women

 Some women may consider adoption or surrogacy which is when another woman carries a baby for you.
 If you have had your womb removed or radiotherapy directly to the womb, adoption or surrogacy are your only options.
 The Human Fertilisation and Embryology Authority (HFEA) has information about surrogacy on its website hfea.gov.uk.

 Some women choose not to have fertility treatment, adoption or surrogacy and go on to enjoy life without children.
 Everyone is different.

 Fertility in men

 Cancer treatments can affect fertility in different ways.
 You will be able to have your sperm tested after your treatment to see if you are producing healthy sperm.

 - chemotherapy can slow down or stop sperm production – the effect it has will depend on the drugs you are having; you should still be able to get an erection and enjoy sex

-- radiotherapy to pelvic area can affect sperm production and erections.
+- radiotherapy to the pelvic area can affect sperm production and erections.
 Radiotherapy to the brain or testicles can also reduce the levels of the male hormone, testosterone

 - surgery in the pelvic area can cause problems with erections and ejaculation.
 Surgery to the pituitary gland in the head or to both testicles can reduce the levels of the male hormone, testosterone

 - hormonal therapy reduces the level of testosterone – this can cause a loss of sex drive and problems with erections